 There are seven Football Plus+ exhibits spread throughout the museum, and they’re particularly popular among young footie fans.
 They can learn some new showboating skills in the On The Ball game, prove they can pass with accuracy in the game of One-Two or test their reflexes as they try to save a goal.
 You can also get some photos to take home of you (or the kids) lifting the FA Cup - great for playground bragging rights!

 Find out more about the objects on display and watch an exclusive short film called 'Our Beautiful Game', by taking part in a guided tour.
-Available every day during the school holidays and every weekend throughout the year, they take place at 11am and 3pm and cost £3.50.
+Available every day during the school holidays and every weekend throughout the year, they take place at 11am and 3pm.
 Run by friendly tour guides, they’re extremely popular, so advanced booking on the museum website is advised if there are ten or more of you wanting to take part.

 If you’ve arrived and found the museum to be busy with coach tours, take the lift up to the fourth floor and work your way down from the top instead.